PipedreamHQ/pipedream/docs/docs/workflows/domains/README.md

 ### 1. Choose your domain

 You can configure any domain you own to work with Pipedream HTTP endpoints.
-For example, many of our customers host Pipedream HTTP endpoints on a dedicated subdomain on their core domain, like `*.pipedream.yourdomain.com` or `*.marketing.yourdomain.com`.
+For example, you can host Pipedream HTTP endpoints on a dedicated subdomain on your core domain, like `*.pipedream.yourdomain.com` or `*.marketing.yourdomain.com`.
 This can be any domain or subdomain you own.

 In this example, endpoints would look like: